Malawi May 22-26, 2023

 Nyassa Air Taxi is by far the preferred choice to fly guests in and around Malawi.

 By bus.
 “Luxury” buses, medium-sized buses, and minibuses all service Malawi.
 They vary in comfort and price.
-Vehicle condition can be very poor and road accidents are relatively common.
+Vehicle conditions can be very poor and road accidents are relatively common.

 By minibus.
 The cheapest way to get around Lilongwe is by minibus.
-The cost to get from the old town to suburbs is MWK250-400 depending on time of the day.
+The cost to get from the old town to the suburbs is MWK250-400 depending on the time of the day.

 TALK.
 The official languages of Malawi are English and Chichewa.
 English is widely spoken in urban areas and by the well-educated upper class, though outside of that, a few words in Chichewa will go a long way.